 2. submit the research proposal to Easychair.

-Those PhD students who submit reaserch proposals that do not meet the above requirements according to the evaluation by the Examination Committee will not be admitted to the public presentation before the Committee.
-They will be automatically deferred to the RETRY session and therefore have only one opportunity to pass the Qualifying exam.
+Those those PhD students who do not submit the reasearch proposal or submit reasearch proposals that do not meet the requirements foreseen by the School according to the evaluation by the Examination Committee will fail the Qualifying exam.

 Deadlines will be notified by the Secretariat.